-In fact, last year alone, a whopping $28,683,400 worth of fines were distributed to HIPAA violators.
+In fact, in 2018 alone, a whopping $28,683,400 worth of fines were distributed to HIPAA violators.
 Now, you may be thinking, Well, that sure is a high number, but it’s probably the result of a lot of smaller fines.
 You’d be wrong.
 More than half of that came from a single source: a $16 million fine delivered to a single company due to a large data breach … the largest healthcare breach in U.S. history.

 While the chances of your business — particularly if it’s a smaller one — incurring a fine that hefty are probably on the slim side, it’s in your best interest to avoid any fine.
 Not only is it good for your bank account, but for your company’s reputation.
 The last thing you want is your name dominating the health industry blogosphere for all the wrong reasons.